rdegges/rdegges-blog/articles/2013/sad.md

-Title: :(
-Date: 2013-01-25
-Tags: programming
-Slug: sad
+---
+title: ":("
+date: "2013-01-25"
+tags: ["programming"]
+slug: "sad"
-Summary: Don't be an asshat.
+description: "Don't be an asshat.
 Be nice to your fellow developers!
-We're all total noobs, finding our way through this crazy world.
+We're all total noobs, finding our way through this crazy world."
+---

 ![Ichigo Hollow Sketch][]